tizianocolagrossi/magistrale-appunti/DiSi/README.md

 - **Agreement properties**: If a correct process deliver a message then **every** other correct process deliver the same message.
 - **Causal delivery**: For any message *m1* that potentially caused a message *m2*, i.e *m1*->*m2*, no process delivers *m2* unless it has alredy delivered *m1*.
 - **Fail-silent algorithm**: process crashes can never be reliably datected (failure model crash, **no failure detector**)
+- **Sequential consistency**: The result of any execution is the same as if the (read and write) operations by all processes on the data store were executed in some sequential order and the operations of each individual process appear in this sequence in the order specified by its program.
+- **Atomicity (or linearizzability)**: Each operation should **appear to take effect instantaneously** at some moment between its start and completion.
+- **Compositionality**: Given a set of registers, such that each one of them independently respects a consistency condition, we would like that any execution on this set of registers respects the same consistency conditions.

 ## todo recover notes before quorum